 Credits & Fair Use

-My attempt to document WDW's early years has benefited greatly from the assistance of many people.
-It started with my parents, who first took me to the Magic Kingdom in October 1971 ... surely oblivious to what impact this place would have on me.
-Since then, dozens of other family members, friends and strangers have generously provided information, photos and recordings that made the process much more enlightening than I could have reasonably expected.
+My attempt to document WDW’s early years has benefited from the assistance of many people.
+It started with my parents, who first took me to the Magic Kingdom in October 1971, oblivious to their mistake.
+Since then, dozens of other generous souls have provided photos, information and recordings that made the process very rewarding.
 Most of them are listed below.
-Some requested anonymity and others I am unable to mention (an e-mail crash in 2003 caused the loss of some names).
+Some prefer anonymity and others I can’t mention due to lost e-mails.

 While I can't say all of these individuals condone WYW, they did help make it possible.

-No one's encouragement, however, eclipses that of my amazing wife, Amy.
-She'll never read this or any of the pages I've written, but her support was and remains vital.
+No one’s encouragement, however, eclipses that of my amazing wife, Amy.
+She’ll never be bored enough to read this, but her support was and remains vital.

-The only grief this causes me is that giving proper credit for photos or recordings has become difficult from the standpoint of verification.
-In 1992, if someone sent me a picture of a Swan Boat it was a singular moment, achieved via the postal service, and I'll pretty much always remember that person's name.
-Now, with a spurious electronic discharge of media only two clicks away 24/7, there's so much crazy shit flying around everywhere that true authorship can be impossible to prove.
-Someone e-mailed me a .jpg file of RCA's Home of Future Living in 2007 and in 2008 I saw the same photo on another person's photobucket account.
-If I use it I'll try to credit the right person, but may never know who actually took the picture.
-So if an image on WYW is not attributed to someone by name, it's generally because it either came from WDW's own media or because I took the photo myself (any photo with widenyourworld.net on it fits into that latter category).
-Otherwise I've done my best to cite the origin.
-Until such time as this site does something commercial, which will probably be the 12th of Never, I think that's a fair approach.
+All of this makes it difficult to give proper/accurate credit for all media.
+If someone sent me a picture of a Swan Boat in 1992, it was a singular moment achieved via the postal service and I’ll pretty much remember their name.
+Now, with a spurious electronic discharge of media 24/7, true authorship can be impossible to prove.
+In 2007, someone e-mailed me a .jpg file of RCA’s Home of Future Living and in 2008 I saw the same photo on another person’s photobucket account.
+I tried to credit the right person but may never know who actually took the picture.
+So if an image on WYW is not attributed to someone, it’s generally because it either came from WDW’s own media or because I took the photo myself (photos with widenyourworld.net on them are in the latter category).
+Unless this site goes commercial, which ain’t likely, making a sincere effort to properly attribute items will be the approach.

-As for artwork, photos and diagrams from WDW/WED archives, my position is that if someone sends me scans of this type of material with permission to use it, I may do so without citing the name of the person in direct conjunction with the item for the express purpose of protecting the sender (even if they don't think they need it!).
-I'm not claiming authorship of those items and won't watermark them, but in general I think concept art and visual documentation of ex-attractions should be out there for WDW fans to enjoy vs. hiding in file drawers.
-If I can help achieve that while simultaneously using the images to provide historical context, without getting people in trouble, I will.
-Any helpful individuals NOT requesting anonymity, however, will be listed on this page no matter what.
+As for rare art from WDW/WED archives, if someone sends scans with permission to use them, I may do so without using the sender’s name in direct conjunction for the express purpose of protecting the sender (even if they don’t think they need protection!).
+I won’t claim authorship of, or watermark, the items but in general I think concept art and visual documentation of ex-attractions should be online for WDW fans to enjoy vs. hiding in file drawers.
+If I can help achieve that while also using the images to provide historical context, I will.
+Any helpful individuals NOT requesting anonymity, however, will be listed on this page.

 Paul F. Anderson